 - Participants were enthusiastic about the idea of building a CS inventory, and welcomed the draft template produced by the JRC to this purpose, as being a very useful and unique attempt in this direction.

 - It was acknowledged that the framework needs to focus on some core elements that were further refined during the WS;

 - It was confirmed that the framework will become the common tool for building a compendium of existing and planned national or spontaneous CS initiatives, analyse and compare strategies, identify similarities, cross cutting issues, gaps, good practices, trends and opportunities in support to CS contribution to policy making;

 - It was agreed that the Framework Template will be revised according to the discussions and agreements reached at the WS, and that its final version will be applied by the COST network for the necessary survey.
 The results from the survey and the tool (Framework Template) will be discussed and validated at the ECSA annual conference of the 6th of June in Geneva;

 - JRC suggested including a third dimension to the Working Model developed during the WS related to policy.
-Following the discussion we had at the WS, in fact the model that will be annexed to the FT, should feature not only Public Participatory Science (Citizens Engagement in Science vs Science for Public), but also and especially the policy dimension, with CS for Policy vs Policy for CS, in order to accommodate our objective to promote and mainstream CS in EC and MSs relevant policy making processes.
+Following the discussion we had at the WS, in fact the model that will be annexed to the FT, should feature not only Public Participatory Science (Citizens Engagement in Science vs Science for Public), but also and especially the policy dimension, with CS for Policy vs Policy for CS, in order to accommodate our objective to promote and mainstream CS in relevant policy making processes across the EU.
 A first attempt to include this dimension will be included in the next version of the Framework Template.